pshakespeare/local-transcriber/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide - Local Video Transcriber

-This guide covers common issues and their solutions for developers and DevOps engineers.
+This guide covers common issues and their solutions for the Docker-first approach.

 ## 🔍 Quick Diagnostic